RHInception/re-docs/workers/reworkerfunc.rst

        hosts:
          - foo.bar.example.com
        steps:
-          - funcworker.service:
+          - service:restart:
-              subcommand: restart
               service: megafrobber

 We can also add optional parameters ``tries`` and ``check_scripts``. ``check_scripts`` is an array of scripts that will be run after the command.
 If they all return success (a zero return value) the whole command is considered successful.
 However if any return a non zero value the step is considered failed.
-The ``tries`` parameter tells the worker to try the step X number of times before giving up.
+The ``tries`` parameter tells the worker to try the step `X` number of times before giving up.

 The following example will attempt the restart ``megafrobber`` and run the check_script ``/usr/bin/diditwork``.
 If the either the restart or the check script return a failure